Yuwei-Chen/1D_BoundaryValueProblem/README.md

 # 1D_BoundaryValueProblem
-This can used to solve Ode with highest order 2
+This can used to solve Ode with boundary values and highest order 2